alanng10/class-lang/Info/Article/Word/a.md

 Word "value" has meaning that is known data.

-Words "prusate", "probate", "precate" and "private" have meanings that are applicable to all, local, child, and self.
+Words "prusate", "precate", "probate" and "private" have meanings that are applicable to all, child, local, and self.

 Words "inf", "while" and "return" have meanings that are conditionally, conditionally trigger again, and refer result.